Western United FC Youth

 Western United Football Club Youth is the youth system of Western United Football Club based in Truganina, Melbourne.
-The youth team plays in the National Premier Leagues Victoria 2, the second level of Victorian soccer.
-The club also fields Diogo Ferreira is the current youth manager.
+The youth team plays in the Victoria Premier League 1, the second level of Victorian soccer.
+Diogo Ferreira is the current youth manager.
 The club also fields under-21s, under-18s, and three other academy teams within the NPL Victoria system.

 History

 Formation

 The team was founded in 2020, with Ante Moric being announced as the inaugural head coach for the 2021 season.
-The clubs training base are at City Vista Recreation Reserve at Fraser Rise, Victoria.
+The clubs temporary training base was at City Vista Recreation Reserve at Fraser Rise, Victoria from 2022–2024.

 Youth current squad

 These players can also play with the senior squad and compete in the NPL Victoria 2.